- Extended Catalogue Entry

 Artistback to top

 - William Sherlock (circa 1738-1806), Painter, miniaturist and engraver of portraits.
-Artist associated with 9 portraits.
+Artist or producer associated with 9 portraits.

 Linked publicationsback to top

 - Ingamells, John, National Portrait Gallery: Mid-Georgian Portraits 1760-1790, 2004, p.
 206

 - Saywell, David; Simon, Jacob, Complete Illustrated Catalogue, 2004, p.
 247